Manndýr

 Recommended age: 3–10 years

 What does it mean to be human?
-What about animals?
-Do animals have language?
+What about an animal?
+Do animals have a language?
 What is childhood?
-Aude Busson's collage-like work presents children's own thoughts on the big questions of life.
+In Aude Busson’s collage-like work, we hear children’s own thoughts on life’s big questions.

-Children’s thoughts and Borko’s music compose the soundtrack and creates an intimate and contemplative atmosphere.
-On stage, Aude Busson follows the voices of children and traces a story of mankind and its relationship to the world.
-In Manndýr, guests are invited to dwell in a world where children tell the whole story and many questions will stay unanswered.
-They are invited to a world where playing and sensitive exploration are fully part of the experience.
+The children’s thoughts and Borko’s music form the soundscape of the performance, creating an intimate and contemplative atmosphere.
+On stage, performer Aude Busson follows the children’s voices and traces a story about humanity and its relationship with the world.
+In Manndýri, the audience is invited to step into a world where the children themselves tell the entire story, and many questions remain unanswered.
+The performance is a space for play and sensitive exploration.

-Manndýr has been shown already 60 times in theaters and schools in Iceland, France and Norway.
+Manndýri has been performed over 60 times in theaters and schools in Iceland, France, and Norway.

 Set design: Sigríður Sunna Reynisdóttir